mkbeh/rin-bitshares-arbitry-bot/README.md

 > systemctl -l status NGINX.service

 #### **Filling nginx.conf**
+Don't forget to change stubs in nginx.conf on yours values.

 > vi /etc/sysctl.conf
 ```bash
 # Add next line in the end of the file.